gboduljak/seam-carving/README.md

     return normalised_grad

 ```

 <img src="./readme-resources/original.jpeg" alt="algorithm choices" width=500 height=250 />
 <br/>
 <img src="./readme-resources/energy.jpeg" alt="algorithm choices" width=500 height=250/>
 The results of applying Sobel operator to the original image.
 <br/>
-Since the small (3x3) Sobel kernel is susceptible by noise, I have decided to apply the small amount of Gaussian blur prior to the application of the Sobel operator.

 ### The optimal seam algorithm